fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When the rumors of Uthman's execution reached prophet Muhammad ﷺ  , he construed the action of the Quraysh as an ultimatum, and asked the Muslims to renew their pledge of fealty to him.
 All Muslims pledged their obedience to the Messenger of God regardless of the events which might take place thenceforth.

-This pledge is called the “Pledge of Ridhwan” or the “Covenant of Fealty,” and those Muslims who gave it, are called the “Companions of the Tree,” because prophet Muhammad ﷺ   stood under a tree as they filed past him renewing their oath of allegiance to him.
+This pledge is called the "Pledge of Ridhwan" or the "Covenant of Fealty," and those Muslims who gave it, are called the "Companions of the Tree," because prophet Muhammad ﷺ   stood under a tree as they filed past him renewing their oath of allegiance to him.
 Their numbers are given as 1400.

 The resolution of the Muslims to dare the consequences appears to have put the Quraysh in a more reasonable frame of mind, as they realized that their intransigence could lead to unnecessary bloodshed.
 Uthman, it turned out, had not been killed as it had been rumored but had only been arrested, and now they released him – an act reflecting a change in their attitude.